wp-plugins/prosperent-powered-product-search/README.txt

     Name it whatever you'd like and you'll see that its created a key for you.
 2. Save that key somewhere as you'll be needing it later.
 3. Upload the `prosperent-powered-product-search` folder to the `/wp-content/plugins/` directory.
-4. Activate the plugin through the 'Plugins' menu in WordPress.
+4. Activate the plug in through the 'Plugins' menu in WordPress.
 5. Under 'Appearance', go to 'Widgets' and add the 'Prosperent Store' widget where you'd like it.
 You can give it a title if you want as well.
 6. Go to the `Prosperent Settings` under Settings and edit those that you'd like, don't forget to add your API key here.